SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 It's hard to validate that things like coordinate systems were correct if you can't look at the geometry in a native format.
 As time went on, niche features that were needed (e.g., aero panels) that were not supported natively in Patran 2005, were added.
-The goal is not to replace a code like Patran, but complement it.
+The goal is not to replace a code like Patran or FEMAP, but instead complement it.

 Since the intial development, the GUI has become significantly more capable by adding features such as displacements and forces, so the need for a code like